Ianis Stoica: Hermannstadt

 On 7 February 2024, after his move to Hapoel Be'er Sheva fell through, Stoica joined fellow Liga I club Hermannstadt for a €500,000 transfer fee, payable within one year.
 He signed a three-and-a-half-year contract and was assigned the number 7 shirt.

 Stoica made his debut on 11 February 2024, in a goalless league draw with his former youth side Petrolul Ploiești, and totalled five goals from 15 Liga I appearances by the end of the season.
 On 14 February 2025, he delivered a standout performance by scoring his first professional hat-trick within 21 minutes after coming on at half-time, leading his team to a 3–2 away win over Sepsi OSK.

 Over the course of the 2024–25 campaign, he made 44 appearances across all competitions, scoring 15 goals and providing five assists.
 He also played a role in Hermannstadt's run to the final of the Cupa României, where they finished as runners-up after a 2–3 loss to CFR Cluj.

-Estrela Amadora
+Estrela da Amadora

-On 28 July 2025, Stoica completed a €1.3 million transfer to Portuguese side Estrela Amadora, signing a three-year contract and being handed the number 10 jersey.
+On 28 July 2025, Stoica completed a €1.3 million transfer to Portuguese side Estrela da Amadora, signing a three-year contract and being handed the number 10 jersey.
 Hermannstadt also retained 20% interest on a possible future sale.

 Stoica made his competitive debut on 11 August 2025, scoring just one minute after coming on as a substitute to secure a 1–1 draw against Estoril in the opening match of the Primeira Liga season.